-- 1. The restoration of the "one-time" \$14.7 million reduction in funding to statewide local child support agencies.
-The County supports restoration of this funding based on the same formula used to distribute the funds before they were taken. - 2.
-Allocation of funding to local agencies that takes into account the differences in the cost of doing business in the State's divese counties. - 3.
-Return the County's share of funds received or recovered for aid expended pursuant to Section 11487(a) of the Welfare and Institutions Code. - 4.
-Realignment of the Child Support Program to the County. - 5.
-Change the rate of interest charged on unpaid child support.
-Currently, California charges 10 percent per year ona simple basis on any unpaid child support, which is high in today's loan market.
+- 1. Allocation of funding to local agencies that takes into account the differences in the cost of doing business in the state's diverse counties. - 2.
+Realignment of the Child Support Program to the County. - 3.
+Changing the rate of interest charged on unpaid child support.
+Currently, California charges 10 percent per year on a simple basis on any unpaid child support, which is high in today's loan market.